 With the end of the financial year, it's performance review season and you're anticipating your performance rating and whether that pay raise will go hand in hand with your review.
 If your self-assessment accurately reflects your performance, you hope that your manager can see that and reward you with both the ranking and the salary increase.
 Sometimes it hits the mark, and other times it doesn't.

-In that case, you're wondering how to ask for a raise in pay.
-A lot of us fear asking for a higher salary and pay raise.
-Either some of us feel awkward about initiating the conversation with our bosses, or we are worried that we might sound greedy or disgruntled.
-Well, if you are avoiding the discussion with your manager due to your fear or shyness, remember that you are giving up a sizable amount of money.
+In that case, you're wondering how to ask for a raise in salary.
+A lot of us fear asking for pay raise; either some of us feel awkward about initiating the conversation with our bosses, or we are worried that we might sound greedy or disgruntled.

 1) Be Sure it’s the Right Time to Ask for a Pay Raise